 - The average vet visit cost ranges from $45 to $55 while other vet visits like dental cleaning can range from $70 to $400 according to Pet Care Rx.

 Those numbers aren’t small by any means.
 Even if your pet has health insurance, it isn’t uncommon to find yourself needing financial help for vet bills.

 First, talk to your veterinarian about options for reducing your bill.
 Some veterinary offices can help by creating payment plans to spread out your expenses.
 Your vet might also offer cash discounts.

 Many pet owners have started crowdfunding to raise money for their pet’s medical expenses.
 So keep up the fight for your fluffier counterparts, and let pet fundraising help you get them the medical attention they need to be back to normal in no time.

-If you still need help, here’s a list of 15 organizations dedicated to helping you financially through your pet’s recovery.
+If you still need help, here’s a list of 15 organizations that help with vet bills so your furry friend can recovery quickly.

 Organizations that help with vet bills